msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

 * destroy and unregister view instance **onViewUpdate**:
 * store new size on view instance, compute if view need new interval, look for cache, request datastore if needed

-**onConnectedDataOpen**:
-* store as listened data (with windowId), ask to dc for subscription **onConnectedDataClose**:
-* if was the only window listening, unstore as listened data, ask to dc for unsubscription

 **onDcPull**:
 * unprotobuferized DcServerMessage and pass message to one of following controller